ncata/GLERL_contract/current_tasks.md

 # GLERL Contract Startup Goals
 note: Several elements of this list have been begun or completed.
 This document is made as only a reference and for documentation of tasks to be completed and completed each week.
-It is remade each Mon.
+It is updated as work on each task progresses

 ## Onboarding